writethedocs/www/docs/conf/au/2017/news/event-recap-feedback.rst

 Write the Docs Day Australia 2017 - Recap
 =================================================

-A big thank you to all attending the 2017 and our first Australian Write the Docs Day in Melbourne.
+A big thank you to all attending our first Australian Write the Docs Day in Melbourne.
 We are extremely grateful to our sponsors, volunteers, speakers and attendees.
 We loved the time, effort and passion put in by everyone for this event.

-Hopefully, this event met people’s expectations and provided an opportunity to learn, meet and  interact with other documentarians from a growing community.
+Hopefully, this event met people’s expectations and provided an opportunity to learn, meet and  interact with other documentarians in a growing community.

 Here is a quick recap of the event, along with the feedback received from attendees and speakers.
 Links to photos and videos will be made available soon.